Risskov/EiT/README.md

 #### On the robot
 Check if the ROS PC IP is correct in `Installation -> URCaps -> External Control`.
 If not, either load it from `Open -> Installation` or create a new one.

+Run the Robot Program after the driver has been started on the ROS PC

 #### On the ROS PC
 Run calibration of the robot